Let’s get started on this Indie Hour Game – Outbreak Endless Nightmares Review.

 What Happens When You Die in Outbreak Endless Nightmares?

 When you die, which you will, you will return to the main front area of Arzt Memorial Hospital.
 You keep all the items you’ve acquired, but you will lose the ammo or healing items you have used.

 This makes the game increasingly difficult.
 It takes 3 or 4 shots to kill a bad guy, and ammo is hard to come by.
 When you go back to the anomaly, all the guys you killed will have respawned.
 Ammo is very precious in this game.
 You also have the ability to use a knife but that takes a good 4 hits.
 It’s doable, but you are going to be attacked several times while slashing.

 There are 3 different camera modes for your preference.
 Fixed camera, Over the shoulder, or First-person.
 Depending on where you are it is helpful to switch the camera angle up.

 The controls are the real downside here.
 A mouse and keyboard were un-usable.
 Switching to Tank controls and a controller made it almost acceptable.
 The inventory menu on B. The map on Y. These are not really the controls any game uses and it took a while to get used to the layout.
 Down is up and up is down.
 I’d also frequently run up the stairs only to have the next scene load and still be pushing up, only to now have the game run me back down the stairs.
 This kinda thing.

 Two Player Mode

 You can battle the bad guys on split-screen couch co-op or through steam remote play.
 I feel this is kind of necessary as these levels get pretty tough.
 I wish there was regular multiplayer like they did in other games, but no such luck this round.

 Final Thoughts on Outbreak Endless Nightmares

-Again, the controls in this are pretty brutal in Outbreak Endless Nightmares.
+Again, the controls are pretty brutal in Outbreak Endless Nightmares.
 You will be frustrated.
 I find it part of the “charm” of this kind of throwback survival horror though.